Bridgend Sports RFC

 Bridgend Sports Rugby Football Club is a Welsh rugby union team based in Bridgend, South Wales.
 Formed in 1938 by Victor Blick, the team survived the cessation of club rugby in Wales between 1939 and 1945, during the Second World War.
 There has been in existence at least two other clubs in Bridgend throughout the club's history providing local competition.
 The club is a member of the Welsh Rugby Union and presently play in WRU Division 2 West Central.

+The also runs touch rugby, and walking rugby teams.